devjoca/docker-skeleton/README.md

-# docker-skeleton
+# Docker Skeleton
 A docker skeleton  using docker-composer to set up a initial project

+#Recomendation

+Get your application code inside the application folder in order to make a separation between the enviroment needs and the application source code.

+In the docker folder, there is an example of a typical `Dockerfile` for a php-apache project.

+Its prefer that the docker-compose.yaml is ignore so every member of the project can use their own ports and volumes, but always commit an `docker-compose.yaml.example` to notify what containers are using the actual project.

 #License